aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/invert-adjustment-layer/_index.md

 ## Introduction

 If you’re looking for a robust **image processing java library**, Aspose.PSD for Java is one of the most versatile options on the market.
 In this tutorial we’ll walk through how to add an **Invert Adjustment Layer** to a PSD file, a technique that you can combine with other adjustment layers to achieve sophisticated visual effects.
-Whether you’re building a batch‑processing tool or a single‑image editor, this guide gives you a clear, step‑by‑step path to get the job done quickly.
+Whether you’re building a batch‑processing tool, a server‑side image service, or a single‑image editor, this guide gives you a clear, step‑by‑step path to get the job done quickly and reliably.

 ## Quick Answers
-- **What does the Invert Adjustment Layer do?** It reverses all color values in the selected area, creating a negative‑image effect.
+- **What does the Invert Adjustment Layer do?** It reverses all color values in the selected area, creating a negative‑image effect (i.e., it **converts PSD to negative**).
-- **Which library provides this feature?** Aspose.PSD, a leading image processing java library.
+- **Which library provides this feature?** Aspose.PSD, a leading **image processing java library**.
 - **Can I stack it with other adjustments?** Yes – you can **apply multiple adjustment layers** such as Brightness/Contrast, Hue/Saturation, and more.
 - **Do I need a license for development?** A free trial is available; a license is required for production use.
 - **How long does the implementation take?** Typically under 10 minutes for a basic use‑case.

 ## What is the Invert Adjustment Layer?

 The Invert Adjustment Layer is a non‑destructive edit that flips the RGB values of every pixel it affects.
 Because it sits on top of the layer stack, you can toggle its visibility or reorder it without permanently altering the original image data.

-## How to invert layer using Aspose.PSD

-Below you’ll see exactly how to **how to invert layer** in a PSD file.
-The steps are deliberately simple so you can focus on the concept rather than boilerplate code.
+This is the easiest way to **invert colors PSD** files or create a photographic negative.

 ## Why Use Aspose.PSD as Your Image Processing Java Library?

 - **Full PSD support** – read, edit, and write Photoshop files without Photoshop installed.
 - **Cross‑platform** – works on any Java runtime (Java 6+).
 - **Rich adjustment features** – includes built‑in methods for many common edits, making it easy to **apply multiple adjustment layers** in a single workflow.
-- **Performance‑optimized** – handles large files efficiently, which is essential for batch processing.
+- **Performance‑optimized** – handles large files efficiently, which is essential for **batch process psd images**.

 ## Prerequisites